projectatomic/atomic-site/source/blog/2015-06-27-notes-on-fedora-centos-and-docker-storage-drivers.html.md

 Jeremy Eder discussed OverlayFS in his [blog post](http://developerblog.redhat.com/2014/09/30/overview-storage-scalability-docker/) from October, but at that time, this backend required a special "Frankenkernel" and an experimental build of Docker.
 Now, however, OverlayFS support ships with the regular Fedora and CentOS kernels and Docker packages, and it's super easy to set up.

 While we're past the Frankenkernels stage with OverlayFS, it's considered a ["technology preview" in RHEL 7.1](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/7.1_Release_Notes/chap-Red_Hat_Enterprise_Linux-7.1_Release_Notes-File_Systems.html).
 One significant downside of OverlayFS, for now at least, is that it doesn't play nice with SELinux, so we have to disable SELinux support within our containers -- we can leave it enabled for the host itself.
+Additionally, there's a [reported issue](https://bugzilla.redhat.com/show_bug.cgi?id=1213602) (with workaround) involving OverlayFS and use of yum within containers.

 First, we'll stop the Docker service, and delete `/var/lib/docker` (again, this will blow away your containers and images).